jweah2385/code-Quiz/README.md

 ## Description

 This is a javascript code quiz.
 The quiz begins by asking the user to start by clicking "Start Quiz".
 Once the user starts a timer of 100 seconds will begin counting down.
 The user will be presented with 10 questions to answer.
 If the user selects the correct answer, they will earn a point and see the message 'Correct'.
 If the choice is incorrect, the user will lose five seconds on the timer, won't earn a point, and the message 'Wrong!' will be displayed.
-Once all questions have answered or time runs out the user will be prompted to enter their initials on the "All done!" page.
-If it's the user's first attempt their initials and score will be saved on the high score page, after submitting their initials.
+Once all questions have been answered or time runs out the user will be prompted to enter their initials on the "All done!" page.
+If it's the user's first attempt their initials and score will be saved on the high score page.
 In subsequent attempts, the high score will only be replaced if the new score is higher than the previous one.

 ## Usage